behnamasadi/mastering-xml/README.md

 `xml:lang,xml:space, xml:link, xml:attribute`

-### XML Elements vs. Attributes
+## XML Elements vs. Attributes
-There are no rules about when to use attributes or when to use elements in XML.
+There are no rules about when to use attributes or when to use elements in XML, however if a certain entity is **PART** of the data, then it is recommended to make it an element.
+For instance the name of the movie is an essential part of the movie data.
+If it provides additional information about the data and it is not actually part of the data (**METADATA**), it is better to make it an attribute.
+For example, category of a movie is additional information about a movie.

 Elements form:
 ```